 Obsolete Kodi builds encompass massive discontinued or dead Kodi addons and repositories, which not only are messes throughout your Kodi experience but also take up excessive storage space and bog down your device.
 What's worse, outdated builds pose threat to your Kodi device and home network system, as they always leave the backdoor open.

 To use Kodi cleanly, we recommend the manual Kodi setup for unimpeded troubleshooting during use, and manual installation of updated addons and repositories.
-See our Best Kodi Addons in 2021 and Best Kodi Repositories in 2021 for best streaming choices, and Best Kodi Skins in 2021 for awesome Kodi looks.
+See our Best Kodi Addons and Best Kodi Repositories for best streaming choices, and Best Kodi Skins for awesome Kodi looks.
 These are all your need to create your own Kodi build.

 - Read more: The Ultimate Kodi Setup Guide